 - Section 106 and the UN Declaration on the Rights of Indigenous People

-- The agency determines whether its proposed action is an undertaking.
+- DAHP determines whether the proposed action is an undertaking.
 An undertaking is defined as "a project, activity, or program funded in whole or in part under the direct or indirect jurisdiction of a federal agency, including those carried out by or on behalf of a federal agency; those carried out with federal financial assistance; and those requiring a federal permit, license or approval".

-- Hire a professional consultant(s) to inventory all historic and archaeological resources within the Area of Potential Effect (APE) which are over 50 years old.
+- Hire a professional consultant(s) to inventory all historic and archaeological resources within the Area of Potential Effect (APE) which are over 50 years old using the WISAARD System.

 - For further information on how to inventory historic buildings click here.